LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

    annie.FeedThePet();

-While the code usage here remains unchanged except for changing the method name from ``feedTheCat`` to the more generic ``feedThePet``, the opportunities for using the classes we’ve built are much wider since the defined classes are no longer dependent on the specific ``Cat`` class.
+While the code usage here remains unchanged except for changing the method name from ``FeedTheCat`` to the more generic ``FeedThePet``, the opportunities for using the classes we’ve built are much wider since the defined classes are no longer dependent on the specific ``Cat`` class.
-Also notice that we’ve used the object ``suki`` in a polymorphic way, creating it as a ``HouseCat``, but using it as a ``Feedable`` within the ``CatSitter`` class.
+Also notice that we’ve used the object ``suki`` in a polymorphic way, creating it as a ``HouseCat``, but using it as an ``IFeedable`` to instantiate a ``CatSitter`` object.

-.. admonition:: Note

-   Like inheritance, interfaces enable polymorphic usage of objects.
+As is the case with classes inherited from others, interfaces also enable polymorphic usage of objects.
 We can create an object and then use it in different contexts based on the interfaces that it implements.

-*Interfaces may not be created like objects are, with* ``new``.
+Similar to abstract classes, *interfaces may not be instantiated*.
 You may implement an interface, or declare variables and parameters as interface types.
-You can not, however, create an instance of an interface.
+You cannot, however, create an instance of an interface.

 Benefits of Using Interfaces
 ----------------------------

 Once you get used to interfaces, you’ll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
-This means you’ll be able to “code to interfaces” (an OOP principle) instead of coding to classes, and your code will become more flexible and extensible.
+This means you will start to “code to interfaces” (an OOP principle) instead of coding to classes, and your code will become more flexible and extensible.